jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

 ### 3C Transitional and savings provisions relating to amendments to this Act
 (1) The transitional and savings provisions set out in Schedule 32, which relate to amendments to this Act that come into force on or after 1 July 2001, have effect for the purposes of this Act.
-(2) The transitional and savings provisions relating to, or to the provisions of, the amendment Acts specified in the first column of the following table are set out in the Parts of Schedule 32 specified in the second column of that table:Amendment Act or provisions of itSchedule 32 PartSocial Security Amendment Act 2001Part 1Social Security (Benefit Categories and Work Focus) Amendment Act 2013Part 2Social Security (Fraud Measures and Debt Recovery) Amendment Act 2014Part 3
+(2) The transitional and savings provisions relating to, or to the provisions of, the amendment Acts specified in the first column of the following table are set out in the Parts of Schedule 32 specified in the second column of that table:The following table has 2 columns.
+Column 1 is headed Amendment Act or provisions of it and column 2 is headed Schedule 32 Part.Amendment Act or provisions of itSchedule 32 PartSocial Security Amendment Act 2001Part 1Social Security (Benefit Categories and Work Focus) Amendment Act 2013Part 2Social Security (Fraud Measures and Debt Recovery) Amendment Act 2014Part 3

 ### 4 Social Security Department
 [Repealed]